Healthy Chocolate Truffles are the ultimate dessert. One bite in to these dreamy treats & you’ll hardly believe they’re paleo + vegan friendly!

-- 2 tbsp unsweetened cocoa powder (on the side, for dusting)
+- 2 tablespoons unsweetened cocoa powder on the side, for dusting

-- Puree the avocado in a food processor or blender.
+Puree the avocado in a food processor or blender until smooth.

-- In a separate bowl melt the chopped dark chocolate.
-Be careful not to burn the chocolate (If you're microwaving it I would stir it every 20 -25 seconds)
+In a separate bowl melt the chopped dark chocolate, being careful not to burn the chocolate, stirring every 25 seconds.

-- When chocolate is completely melted, stir in the coconut sugar + whisk until dissolved.
+When chocolate is completely melted, stir in the coconut sugar and vanilla.
+Whisk until dissolved/combined.

-- Roll the truffles into small balls+ dust in cocoa powder (Sprinkles also work!)
+Once truffles have cooled, roll the truffles into small balls + dust in cocoa powder

-- Keep the truffles in the refrigerator to preserve freshness and try not to eat them all in one sitting 🙂
+Keep the truffles in the refrigerator for up to one week.

 Pin it for later: